Types of Schools and Qualifications

 In FrankfurtRheinMain (FRM) there are many different types of schools and qualifications, giving your child room to develop with the best possible support.

-All federal states adhere to the same basic school system.
-Children go to primary school (Grundschule), secondary school (Hauptschule, Realschule or Gymnasium) and upper secondary school (sixth form, vocational college or technical college).
-Which school your child goes to will depend on her or his interests and performance.
+In all of the federal states the school system is divided into primary school (Grundschule), secondary school 1 (Hauptschule, Realschule, Gymnasium or Gesamtschule) and secondary school 11 (high school, vocational college or technical college).
+The school which your child attends will depend on their ability and interests.

-All children in the FrankfurtRheinMain region first attend primary school together for four years.
-There, they learn the basics in a number of subjects: German language, mathematics, general knowledge, art, music and PE.
-Some primary schools also offer English classes.
-Primary education takes a playful approach to learning, which becomes gradually more structured in preparation for secondary education.
+All children in the FrankfurtRheinMain region attend primary school as a whole for the first four years.
+There, they learn the basics in subjects such as German, mathematics, social studies, art, music and physical education (PE).
+Some primary schools also offer English.
+The main focus is on a playful approach to learning, which gradually becomes more structured in preparation for secondary education.

-After completing their primary education, children progress to a secondary school.
-Parents and teachers decide on a type of secondary school together.
-Normally, teachers issue a recommendation at least.
-The decision is made on the basis of the child’s marks and their social conduct.
-It is possible to switch to a different type of secondary school later.
+After primary school, children go on to secondary school.
+The type of secondary school is decided by the parents and the teachers, whereby the teachers give a recommendation.
+The decision is made on the basis of the child’s marks and their behaviour at school.
+It is possible to switch to a different type of school at a later point.

 Germany does not have a single school system that applies to all regions.
 The individual federal states set their own educational policies.
-As a result, there are subtle differences between the school systems used in the three different states that make up FrankfurtRheinMain – Hessen, Bayern and Rheinland-Pfalz.
-But they have more similarities than differences, and children can switch to schools in different states without any difficulties.
+As a result, there are subtle differences between the school systems in the three different states that make up FrankfurtRheinMain – Hessen, Bayern and Rheinland-Pfalz.
+However, there are more similarities than differences, and it is possible to switch to schools in different states without any problem.